sevenotters/sevenotters.github.io/_docs/index.md

 Motivation and objectives CQRS/ES in Erlang<br/>
 Pro and cons about CQRS/ES in Erlang

-### Discalimer
+### Disclaimer
-Most of terminology come directly from CQRS à la Greg Young philosophy bun some concepts could not exacly match with the original meaning.
+Most of terminology comes directly from CQRS à la Greg Young philosophy bun some concepts could not exactly match with the original meaning.

 For example, originally the aggregate term is referred to *a cluster of associated objects*.
-Of course in Erlang objects do not exist as in Object Oriented paradigm (probabily the entity in Erlang ecosystem that is closer to object is the process).
+Of course in Erlang objects do not exist as in Object-Oriented paradigm (probably the entity in Erlang ecosystem that is closer to object is the process).
 Here we define the aggregate as an autonomous business entity with a lifecycle ([more]()).

 ### Source code